 It’s a surprisingly high-paying job!
 Tips are always a great bonus to consider when taking on a job.
 People have created very successful tour guide companies and work far fewer hours than their 9-5 counterparts.

 If you have any skill or talent in entertainment, you can make a living with it while traveling the world.
-You can do anything from performing at hotel shows to back-up dancing on tours.
+It is possible to perform at hotel shows or to perform as a backup dancer on tours.
 There are always job availabilities for entertainment—just make a career out of what you’re good at.